Reserve Law Enforcement Academy

-Graduates of a Commission approved Reserve Academy who, upon academy completion, have passed a certification examination developed and administered by the Commission, will receive the state's basic reserve officers certificate.
-Such certification satisfies the basic training requirements for reserve officers under the Washington Aid Peace Powers Act, RCW 10.93.090.
+Graduates of a Commission approved Reserve Academy, who upon academy completion, have passed a comprehensive written exam developed and administered by the Commission, will receive the state’s basic Reserve Peace Officer Certificate.
+Such certificate satisfies the basic training requirements for Specially Commissioned Reserve Peace Officers under the Washington Mutual Aid Peace Officer Powers Act, RCW 10.93, chapter RCW 10.93.090.

 Deciding to hold a Basic Law Enforcement Reserve Academy should not be taken lightly.
 The agency's job of teaching and shaping everyday citizens into a voluntary Law Enforcement professionals is a serious endeavor.
 Agencies must be sure to give themselves ample preparation time before and after submitting the required documentation.
 We recommend taking the time to put together a teaching team and maintaining organization to ensure a successful academy.
 Review the forms below for guidance on starting an academy.

 A reserve certificate cannot be used in place of Peace Officer Certification.

 These training sessions are available to those that have been recently appointed by a law enforcement agency as a Reserve Officer.

 Are you interested in becoming a Reserve Officer?

 Contact your local Sheriff's Office or Police Department and ask for their Reserve Coordinator.
 All recruits must be associated with a sponsoring agency.
 WSCJTC does not schedule Reserve Officer Academies.

 "Reserve Officers" are included under the definition "specially commissioned Washington peace officer" under RCW 10.93.020(5).
 This includes any law enforcement officer who does not serve as a law enforcement officer of this state on a full-time basis, but who when called into active service, is fully commissioned on the same basis as full-time officers to enforce the criminal laws of this state.